junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4894)
 - 2017-08-03 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S4894)
 - 2017-08-03 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S4894)
+- 2017-08-04 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Transportation and Infrastructure.